TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

 Switch
 """"""

-:code:`case` statements are indented with a single indent (tab) inside the :code:`switch` statement.
-The code inside the :code:`case` statements is further indented with a single indent.
+:code:`case` statements are indented with one additional indent (four spaces) inside the :code:`switch` statement.
+The code inside the :code:`case` statements is further indented with an additional indent.
 The :code:`break` statement is aligned with the code.
 Only one :code:`break` statement is allowed per :code:`case`.

 The :code:`default` statement must be the last in the :code:`switch` and must not have a :code:`break` statement.